 - Noise pollution from blaring whistles and track noise throughout SLO County & California.

-- Light pollution from 30-foot tall light towers surrounding the rail yard.
+- Light pollution from 15 to 30-foot-tall light towers surrounding the rail yard.

 - Statewide visual pollution of mile-long trains laden with graffiti, each hauling 80 oil tankers.

 - The potential for derailments and oil spills anywhere in SLO County & California.